panfilo0113/code-challenge/challenge-2.md

 For additional bonus points you can attempt any of the following optional advanced challenges:

 1. Implement pagination to display the books in smaller chunks (e.g. 5 per page).

-2. Implement the frontend using Next.js and link the books through to a book detail page.
+2. Implement the frontend using Next.js

+3. Use the Open Library API or Google Books API to obtain additional details to obtain additional information to display on the detail page.

-3. Allow users to sort books by publication date.
+4. Allow users to sort books by publication date.

-4. Add a search bar that allows users to search for books by title, author, or publisher.
+5. Add a search bar that allows users to search for books by title, author, or publisher.

-5. Implement unit tests for your frontend code.
+6. Implement unit tests for your frontend code.